 Ronyoung Kim also came to publishing fairly late in life.
 Born in 1926, she wrote under the pen name “Gloria Hahn.”
 Her novel, Clay Walls, was published in 1987.
 She died that February and the novel, about a Korean family that flees Japanese-occupied Korea, was later nominated for a Pulitzer Prize.

-Contemporary Korean-Angeleno authors include writer and photojournalist Brenda Paik Sunoo, poet Cathy Park Hong, writer and artist Cecilia Hae-Jin Lee, novelist Don Lee, children’s author Eunice Kang, novelist Gabrielle Zevin, Helie Lee, novelist Jay Caspian Kang, artist and writer Johanna Hedva, writer Krys Lee, author and screenwriter Leonard Chang, essayist and short story writer Minsoo Kang, novelist Steph Cha, novelist Victoria Namkung.
+Contemporary Korean-Angeleno authors include writer and photojournalist Brenda Paik Sunoo, poet Cathy Park Hong, writer and artist Cecilia Hae-Jin Lee, novelist Don Lee, children’s author Eunice Kang, novelist Gabrielle Zevin, Helie Lee, artist and writer Johanna Hedva, writer Krys Lee, author and screenwriter Leonard Chang, essayist and short story writer Minsoo Kang, novelist Steph Cha, novelist Victoria Namkung, and journalist/writer, Yoonj Kim.

 Frankly, most of the online coverage of Korean Los Angeles has been predictably superficial, limited almost entirely to “Koreatown BBQ” listicles with the occasional day spa thrown in for good measure.
 The two most notable exceptions, to my mind, are Colin Marshall and Lisa Kwon.
 Marshall moved from Koreatown to Seoul a few years ago and still writes a great deal about Korea.
 Kwon still lives in Los Angeles and touches on aspects of Korean-Angeleno culture that are otherwise overlooked.
 Another exception is Kadaeのロサンゼルス K-TOWN LIFE【LAグルメとコリアタウン】, which as the title implies, is mostly about Korean-Los Angeles from the perspective of its Japanese American author, Kadae Kayo Lim.